sdash29/portfolio/README.md

 # portfolio
-Here is a portfolio of all my projects
+Here is a portfolio of some of my projects